 In addition to knowing the general categories, you may also want to review and write down the list of included and excluded merchants for the quarter.

-For example, Chase doesn’t count Walmart and Target as grocery stores for bonus rewards purposes in the April–June 2017 quarter.
+For example, Chase doesn’t count truck stops and discount stores as gas stations for bonus rewards purposes in the July–September 2019 quarter.

 Once you’ve accumulated enough Ultimate Rewards® points, you’ll want to decide how best to use them.